CodeByHarri/ColourSauce/README.md

 Palettes
 --------

-A show case of the palettes by category of inspiration.
+A show case of the palettes fresh from the sauce!

-> *Memes & Movies*
+Split into categories of inspiration: 1. *Memes & Movies* 2. *Serious Data Analysis*

+Let’s start with some memes!

 #### Spiderman (1967)